dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 });
 ```

+> The WordPress APIs have a limit of 100 records per page.

 You'll need to tweak it for your scenario.
-For example, I knew how many posts and comments I had so I just hard coded the number of pages of data I needed to get for both the posts and comments calls.
+For example, I knew how many posts and comments I had so I just hard coded the number of API calls I needed to execute.
 The script generated a nice JSON string in the console which I just copied and pasted into a file.

 > Not shown here, I also exported all posts to JSON in the same way for the next step.

-Now, Jekyll acutally supports a few different formats for "data".
+Jekyll acutally supports a few different formats for "data".
 One of which is JSON and at first I used the JSON generated in the previous step to feed the posts with the appropriate comments (by filtering them on the post_guid property).
 But after making the decision to implement a solution for new comments, I decided to change how I was storing the comments.
 I took this JSON file, read it into memory with a C# console application and converted it into a list of yml files, placed in folders named with the slugified name of the parent post (more on the why later).
 Here's the code for that:

 ```csharp
 class Program